Inria-Empenn/Anima-Public/README.md

 # Anima-Public
-Open source software for medical image processing from the VISAGES team
+Open source software for medical image processing from the Empenn team

 Information on compilation, tools documentation and licensing available in the [wiki](https://github.com/Inria-Visages/Anima-Public/wiki)